Pillar box: Olympic gold

 To mark the 2012 Summer Olympics, Royal Mail, Isle of Man Post and Guernsey Post painted a pillar box gold in the home town of each Great Britain team member who won a gold medal, as well as a demonstration model near Westminster Abbey.
 A website mapping the gold boxes was provided.
-The boxes, originally intended to be repainted to the traditional red in due course, will remain gold painted permanently.
+It was decided that the boxes, originally intended to be repainted to the traditional red in due course, would remain gold painted permanently.